Starenergyems/DR_onsite/README.md

 - `committed_capacity_kw` – the monthly committed reduction capacity (required).
 - `dr_periods` – list of contract DR periods (`start`/`end`, YYYY-MM or YYYY-MM-DD); all event days must fall within one of them.
 - `events` – a list of objects describing each event in the month (each object must include `event_start`, `event_end`, and optionally `basic_fee_rate` and `flow_fee_rate`; you may override committed capacity per event).
-- `records` – 15-minute meter records covering all notification/event windows referenced by the events.
+- `records` – 15-minute meter records covering the event dates listed in `required_days`（整日 15 分鐘），系統會自動擷取通知前 2 小時與事件時段。
 - Optional: `basic_fee_rate` and `flow_fee_rate` – override the default rates for all events.

 The endpoint calculates, for each event, the baseline, reduction, execution rate, flow reduction and extra charge.
 It then computes the average execution rate for the month, applies the appropriate reduction ratio to the basic fee, sums the flow reductions and extra charges, and returns the net reward.